NannaWH/Project03_46W38/README.md

 ## Model Architecture Design

-Underneath diagram shows the architecture of the model (figure 1).
+Underneath diagram shows the architecture of the model.

 The blue box represents the external raw data with historical meteorological observations and wind power generation data.
 The white boxes are data preparation steps.
 In these steps the data from the blue box is loaded into the model, cleaned, updated with new variables, and split into four data sets (X_train, y_train, X_test and y_test).
 The four data sets are used in the forecasting models to train and test the performance of the models.